farisfirenze/freshli-project/README.md

 # freshli_delivery

-Freshli Fish Delivery App is a mobile application designed to enable major restaurants to conveniently order and receive fresh seafood products from local suppliers.
+Freshli Fish Delivery App is a mobile application designed to enable major restaurants to conveniently order and receive fresh seafood products from FreshLi Traders.
 The app is built using the Flutter framework and integrates with Firebase to provide a seamless and reliable user experience.

 Features